CDRT/mk_docs/docs/guides/cv/commercial-vantage-policies.md

 #### Turn off Battery Settings

+!!! info ""
-?>Added in version 10.2104
+   Added in version 10.2104

+!!! warning
-!> If this policy is enabled, the Battery Settings section in the GUI will disappear.
+    If this policy is enabled, the Battery Settings section in the GUI will disappear.

 When this policy is enabled, the Battery Settings features of Commercial Vantage will be turned off.